Into-The-Grey/Home-Assistant-Repository-List/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '[FEATURE] Your idea title'
+title: "[FEATURE] Your idea title"
 labels: enhancement
 assignees: ''

 ---

 **Describe the solution you'd like**